 Eligibility and Requirements

-In the program’s pilot phase (2015-18), applications will be accepted from students in the Foote Fellows Honors program.
+Any undergraduate student at the University of Miami is welcome to apply.
 The program requires 5-10 hours of dedicated time per week in the University of Miami Libraries during the fall and spring semesters.
 The commitment includes a weekly cohort session.
 Scholars will be paid hourly (5-10 hours per week) for the fall and spring semesters of the academic year.

 How to Apply